 - o zoning and local permitting requirements,

 - o environmental group opposition,

-- availability of skilled construction personnel and construction equipment,
+- o availability of skilled construction personnel and construction equipment,

 - o adverse weather conditions, and

 - o federal regulations.

-Increasing competition could make tower construction and acquisition more costly
+Increasing competition poses problems for our construction and acquisition programs

 Increased competition, which we believe will continue, has resulted in substantially higher acquisition costs, particularly for towers being sold by wireless service providers.
 That competition has also raised construction site acquisition costs and created shortages for experienced tower construction personnel.
 Because of personnel shortages, we could experience failures to meet time schedules.
 Failures to meet time schedules could result in our paying significant penalties to prospective tenants, particularly in build-to-suit situations.